Wormwood (Bible)

-Wormwood (ἀψίνθιον apsinthion or ἄψινθος apsinthos in Greek) is a star or angel which appears in the Book of Revelation.
+Wormwood (Ancient Greek: ἀψίνθιον (apsinthion) αψινθος (apsinthos) is a prophesied star or angel which appears in the Book of Revelation.

+Botanical etymology

+Wormwood, translated from αψινθος (Apsinthos) and לענה (la'anah), is historically believed to refer to a plant of the genus Artemisia, likely either A. absinthium or A. herba-alba, used metaphorically to mean something with a bitter taste.
+The English rendering "wormwood" additionally refers to the dark green oil produced by the plant, which was used to kill intestinal worms.
+In Revelation, it refers to the water being turned into wormwood, i.e. made bitter.

 Hebrew Bible

-The Biblical Hebrew word לענה (la'anah), translated into English as "wormwood", occurs eight times in the Hebrew Bible, always with the implication of bitterness.
+The Biblical Hebrew word לענה (la'anah), translated into English as "wormwood", occurs nine times in the Hebrew Bible, seven times with the implication of bitterness and twice as a proper noun.

 New Testament

 The Greek word apsinthos, which is rendered with the English "wormwood", is mentioned only once in the New Testament, in the Book of Revelation:

-Apsinthos is believed to refer to a plant of the genus Artemisia, used metaphorically to mean something with a bitter taste.
-The English rendering "wormwood" refers to the dark green oil produced by the plant, which was used to kill intestinal worms.
-In the Book of Revelation, it refers to the water being turned into wormwood, i.e. made bitter.

 Interpretations

 Certain commentators have held that this "great star" represents one of several important figures in political or ecclesiastical history: Matthew Henry mentions Augustulus, a 5th-century emperor of the Western Roman Empire, and Pelagius, deemed a heretic at the Council of Ephesus.

 Other Bible dictionaries and commentaries view the term as a reference to a celestial being; for example, A Dictionary of the Holy Bible states that "the star called Wormwood seems to denote a mighty prince, or power of the air, the instrument, in its fall".